sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
+### 1/13/21 -
+#### approx time spent - 3h
+The training and prediction pipelines will have to be different.
+Although the preprocess steps are exactly same, the training pipeline will have additional steps of removing rows where CASE_STATUS.notin('Certified','Denied') and separating the target column.
+During building the pipeline i am getting an error for new features saying they are missing from the dataframe, which is correct but the intention of the pipeline is to execute steps in given order.
+The features will be available when the feature_engineering step is executed.
+Instead of spending time trying to fix this issue, I am more inclined to skip using the pipeline and add all the transform logic into build_features.py file.
+In a way, it will work as a pipeline too.
+Nevermind my above comment, I am able to use the pipeline feature by splitting the feature engineering step into its own pipeline and applying that to the dataframe before hand.

+Pickled and saved the pipeline object.
+Saved the transformed dataset on google drive.
+I dont know if github will allow to store datasets >50MB, else google drive might be a good place and I will just store the link to dataset in github.

+Today I want to finish the below tasks -
+1. All prototyping for transform pipeline - done
+2. refactoring and documentation plan
+3. how to write better prototyping code so refactoring takes as little time as possible

 ### 1/12/21 -
 #### approx time spent - 4h
 Separated the pipeline prototype code into its own notebook.
 The code depeloped to build feature will be used in the pipeline so the output of 02_sh_build_features that I care about is actually the observations_df, so saved it as final_observations.csv with a $ delimiter.
 While refactoring, I will also need to create a code to generate the observations_df in case the file generate during protoyping is deleted.